gajendhir/rnnotes/docs/rnpkgs/pkg-glbl.md

 # Installed Globally

+Packages installed globally offer CLI-commands to maintain the project and the packages in your project.

 ## react-native-rename

 Renames my react-native app with a single command.
 Works properly with **Android**, suits me because so far my apps are being built for Android.
 Install the package as `global`.